Liz Northcutt, LMSW/ Executive Director & Founder

 Board of Directors

-Managing Director for DSL Associates in NYC, where she performs independent consultant work for social work programs with an emphasis on children, homelessness, health, legislative advocacy, program development and business planning.
+Managing Director for DSL Associates in NYC, she performs independent consultant work for social work programs with an emphasis on children, homelessness, program development and business planning.
 She is an LMSW and MBA Professional with extensive public sector and nonprofit experience, having obtained her B.S. in Biology and Economics from Carnegie-Mellon University, her MBA from University of Pittsburgh, and her Master of Social Work from Columbia University.
-Following a career in the private and public sector, she worked as the Brooklyn Advocate Supervisor at Court Appointed Special Advocates (CASA), supervising volunteer advocates and graduate student social work interns.
+Following a career in the private and public sector, she turned her focus to child welfare through her work as Brooklyn Advocate Supervisor at Court Appointed Special Advocates and policy/advocacy work.
 Dorina is also a board member of New Yorkers For Children (NYFC), a nonprofit which works in partnership with the Administration for Children’s Services (ACS) to improve the lives of youth in foster care.
-She has previously served as a board member for the Joyce Theater Foundation (2007-2014), the Legal Aid Society (2008-2010), and the United Way of Greenwich (1999-2003), and also as board President of Gateway School in Greenwich, CT (1997-2000)
+She has previously served as a board member for the Joyce Theater Foundation, the Legal Aid Society, and the United Way of Greenwich, and also as board President of Gateway School in Greenwich, CT.

 Senior Director of Academic Operations for Kaplan Test Prep.
 Mari obtained her B.S. in Biology and Chemistry from St. Joseph College in West Hartford, CT, and has work experience in management, human resources, and talent acquisition.
 She began teaching for Kaplan in 2008, and has taught test preparation courses for numerous standardized tests, including the MCAT, GRE, GMAT, SAT, and ACT.
 Mari taught for the Health Care Opportunity Programs (HCOP) at the UConn School of Medicine and Dental Medicine from 2009-2011, instructing students from backgrounds traditionally underrepresented in American health care professions in intensive preparation for the medical and dental school entrance exams.
 Through HCOP she also taught a weekend science class for underrepresented Hartford Public School System sophomores interested in pursuing the sciences.
 Mari has a certification in Leading Operational Excellence from completing an Executive Education Program with MIT Sloan School of Management.